monsotal/Notes-app-monolithic/docs/security_practices.md

 - **Credentialed Login**:
   - Jenkins authenticates with Docker Hub using stored credentials.
 - **Traceable Tags**:
-  - Images tagged with Jenkins build numbers for streamlined rollbacks.
+  - Image versions are labeled with Jenkins build numbers for easy rollback management.